 All elected members are required to adhere to Council's Code of Conduct.
-There is provision for Council to revise its Code of Conduct after each triennial election.
-Once adopted a Code of Conduct may only be amended by a 75 percent or more vote of the Council.
-The code sets out the Council's understanding and expectations of:
+There is provision for Council to revisereviews its Code of Conduct after each triennial election.
+Once adopted a The Code of Conduct may only be amended by a 75 percent or more vote of the Council.

-- How the Mayor and Councillors will relate to one another, to staff, to the media and to the general public in the course of their duties; - Disclosure of information and management of sensitive or confidential information.
+The Code of Conduct sets out the standards of behaviour expected from elected members in the exercise of their duties.
+Its purpose is to:

-The Code of Conduct also contains a general explanation of the Local Government Official Information and Meetings Act 1987.
+- enhance the effectiveness of Council and the provision of good local government of the district; - promote effective decision-making and community engagement; - enhance the credibility and accountability of Council to its communities; - promote strong and collegial relationships between members when working together in the course of their various functions and duties; and - develop a culture of mutual trust, respect and tolerance between members and executive management.
+The code sets out the Council's understanding and expectations of: - How the Mayor and Councillors will relate to one another, to staff, to the media and to the general public in the course of their duties; - Disclosure of information and management of sensitive or confidential information. - The Code of Conduct also contains a general explanation of the Local Government Official Information and Meetings Act 1987.